 - Incorporate passenger data exchange into your country’s national security and facilitation program

 Who should attend

-This course is recommended for security staff at:
+This course is recommended for border control, passenger facilitation and security staff at:

 - Government/border control offices